-When you can’t travel, you can create a travel experience at home.
+Wondering how to get that exotic taste of foreign food at home?
+When you can’t travel, you can create a travel experience at home with some simple recipes.
 Kung Pao Shrimp tastes delicious and is easy to make.
 What is Kung Pao Shrimp?
 Kung Pao Shrimp is a spicy Chinese dish containing vegetables, shrimp, and nuts.

 Additionally, you can pair it with quick sesame noodles, and you have great Chinese food right in your own home.
 Further, begin the meal with an appetizer of egg foo young.
 Then complete the meal with a fresh fruit salad.
 Above all, serve the meal with a bottle of plum wine or sake.
 We recently tried green tea wine at Bunker Hill Winery, which we thought would make a great accompaniment to an Asian meal.
 On the other hand shake up a lychee martini.
 Add some Oriental music to set the mood.
 Voila!
 Instant staycation.